soulfind-dev/soulfind/README.md

 Soulfind uses to store its configuration and user info.

-## Case Sensitivity for Usernames

-Case sensitivity can be configured through soulsetup.
-When in case-insensitive mode, the case used is the one used at the first connection to the server, for
-example: "User" logs in for the first time.
-He is registered as "User".
-If he later connects as "user", he will still be shown as "User".

-Case-insensitivity will only work for ASCII characters (not even other iso-8859-15 characters like é/É, à/À, ô/Ô, etc), this is because of a SQLite limitation and may change someday, or depend on the version of the SQLite library used.

-It is also not recommended to switch to case-insensitive mode with a database that already has registered users, since if two username with a different case and a different password are registered, case-insensitivity will prevent the most recent one from logging into the server.

 ## Configuration

 Soulfind doesn't use a configuration file anymore.
 Instead, it stores all its